lalpert/smarthouse-public/README.md

 A smart house for dumb people

+Check it out at 735roosevelt.com

-- Displays current temperature in our house and controls thermostat
+- Displays current temperature in our house and controls the thermostat
 - Displays whether garage door is open or closed, and can open/close garage door
 - Displays our stats for the New York Times crossword puzzle